yazeedmshayekh2/simple-local-RAG-from-scratch/README.md

 - Comfortable writing Python code.
 - 1-2 beginner machine learning/deep learning courses.
-- Familiarity with PyTorch, see my [beginner PyTorch video](https://youtu.be/Z_ikDlimN6A?si=NIkrslkvHaNdlYgx) for more.
+- Familiarity with PyTorch, see this course [beginner PyTorch video](https://youtu.be/Z_ikDlimN6A?si=NIkrslkvHaNdlYgx) for more.

 ## Setup